abhinavg6/Local-Storm-Repository/README.md

 Local-Storm-Repository
 ======================

 A simple storm topology to be run on local IDE (Eclipse/IntelliJ).
-It reads from a input file containing meetup events, maps those to a set of technology categories, and prints the counts per category to an output file every n ms.
+It reads from a input file containing meetup events, maps those to a set of technology categories, and prints the counts per event category to an output file every n ms. To know how the input data was generated, please see the [Meetup client](https://github.com/abhinavg6/Simple-Meetup-Client).

 Please download latest version of maven to run mvn commands from command-line, or import it as a maven project in your IDE (provided maven plug-in is present).
 Please run "mvn clean install" and "mvn eclipse:eclipse" if you're running from a command line, and then import the project in your IDE.